flarum/docs/extend/notifications.md

 **Note time!**
  * `__construct` had all of the data that would be used in the blueprint (you will be sending that data later).
  * `getData()` isn't required.

 Take a look at [`DiscussionRenamedBlueprint`](https://github.com/flarum/core/blob/master/src/Notification/Blueprint/DiscussionRenamedBlueprint.php) if you want another example.

 ## Sending the Notification

 Next, let's register your notification so Flarum knows about it.
-This will allow users to be able to change how they want to be notified about your notification.
+This will allow users to be able to change how they want to be notified of your notification.

 The event you want to listen for is [`ConfigureNotificationTypes`](https://github.com/flarum/core/blob/master/src/Event/ConfigureNotificationTypes.php)